masonforest/www.masonforest.com/_posts/2019-03-29-why-im-not-building-an-ethereum-2-node.markdown

 assumptions are about the real world and some are technical.
 One of the biggest technical assumptions being made about Ethereum 2.0 is that sharding will be feasible to implement in the next 2-5 years.
-I have opinions about whether that's the case but more importantly this assumption hasn't been tested.
+I have opinions about whether that's the case but more importantly, this assumption hasn't been tested.
 There is no working software to prove that this is possible.
 I understand that this is a hard problem and it will take long time to solve but you should test your biggest assumptions as soon as possible.
 Currently we're relying on the word of